Have you ever wondered what factors affect your nutritional needs?

 STAGE OF LIFE

+Your stage of life is one of the factors that affect your nutritional needs.
 It’s commonly known that pregnant women are advised to supplement folic acid to help prevent neural tube defects.
 (It’s worth pointing out here that we prefer the natural form of folic acid known as folate).
 Pregnancy is just one example of how our nutritional needs can vary throughout our lives.

 Menopausal women experience a decline in oestrogen levels which is known to protect bones, therefore a focus on nutrients that supports bone health is key at this stage of life.
 Calcium is the most well known bone nutrient, but vitamins D and K as well as manganese and boron are also important.
 Try NutriAdvanced Collagen Forte Joints and Bones.